 You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
 We will consider complaints made outside of this time frame if exceptional circumstances apply.

+Complaints received outside of term time.

 We will consider complaints made outside of term time to have been received on the first school day after the holiday period.

-4. Scope of this Complaints Procedure
+Scope of this complaints procedure

-This procedure covers all complaints about any provision of community facilities or services by Northampton School for Boys, other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision of community facilities or services provided by the Northampton School for Boys Trust, other than complaints that are dealt with under other statutory procedures, including those listed below.